canonical/kafka-operator/docs/how-to/h-deploy.md

 In the next subsections we will cover these steps separately by referring to relevant Juju documentation and providing details on the Charmed Kafka specifics.
-If you already have a Juju controller and/or a Juju model, skip the related steps.
+If you already have a Juju controller and/or a Juju model, you can skip the associated steps.

 ## Juju Controller setup